bobbingwide/oik-bwtrace/README.md

 5. Daily summary log

 ## Upgrade Notice
+# 2.0.11
+Upgrade for additional fields in the daily summary log.

 # 2.0.10
 Fixes problem where tracing was being performed when the specific IP did not match